 - Salt and Black Pepper to taste

-- Some recipes call for the bacon and cheese to be added at the time of serving.
-From my experience, it didn’t make a difference, but do as you’d like.
+- Some recipes call for bacon and cheese to be added at the time of serving.
+From my experience, it didn’t make a difference but do as you’d like.

 - What to serve with Southern Layered Salad?
 The possibilities are endless!
 It goes great with nearly any meal.
-We love to have it with anything from the barbecue, cooked chicken, burgers and smack dab in the middle of 30 other side options at a potluck.
+We love to have it with anything from the barbecue, cooked chicken, and burgers, and smack dab in the middle of 30 other side options at a potluck.

 - If the salad has been sitting out at room temperature for more than 2 hours, discard it as it may have become unsafe to eat.